bloominstituteoftechnology/Sprint-Challenge--Data-Structures-Python/Data_Structures_Answers.md

 5. What is the runtime complexity of the provided code in `names.py`?
 O(n^2) because nest for loop

 6. What is the space complexity of the provided code in `names.py`?
-O(1)
+O(n)

 7. What is the runtime complexity of your optimized code in `names.py`? make it not a for loop to reduce it to O(n)